sathwikiiit/Cardreader/README.md

 # Docuville.ai Intern Technical Assessment - Card Reader

 This repository contains my solution for the Docuville.ai Software Engineer Internship technical assessment.
 The task involved creating a card reader application capable of extracting key information (name, document number, expiration date) from an image of a passport or driver's license using Angular and Tesseract.js.

-## Demo

-[Link to your video demonstration on Google Drive or YouTube (optional but recommended)]
+I choose to work on Telangana state License as sample doc and made for this.

 ## Features